-Important information: If you have ever been convicted of a felony or misdemeanor for any reason, State or National credentialing boards, licensing board and agencies, which require criminal background checks on potential employees and students may deny you employment or placement in certain settings, even if you have completed all academic requirements.
-If you have been convicted of a felony or misdemeanor, please contact the appropriate Program Director or Division Chair.
+Important information: If a prospective student has ever been convicted of a felony or misdemeanor for any reason, State or National credentialing boards, licensing board and agencies, which require criminal background checks on potential employees and students may deny employment or placement in certain settings, even if all academic requirements have been completed.
+If a student has ever been convicted of a felony or misdemeanor, he/she should contact the appropriate Program Director or Division Chair.

-- ENG 101 College Composition I 3 Credit(s)

-- HPE 105 Personal Fitness 1 Credit(s)

-- HS 100 Intro to Social Work & Human Services 3 Credit(s) +++

-- MUS 105 Music Appreciation 3 Credit(s)

-- PSYC 105 Introduction to Psychology 3 Credit(s)

-- Elective 3 Credit(s)
+- ENG 101 College Composition I 3 Credit(s) - HPE 105 Personal Fitness 1 Credit(s) - HS 100 Intro to Social Work & Human Services 3 Credit(s) - MUS 105 Music Appreciation 3 Credit(s) - PSYC 105 Introduction to Psychology 3 Credit(s) - SPCH 105 Fundamentals of Speech Communication 3 Credit(s)

 - BIO 110 Principles of Biology 4 Credit(s)

-- ENG 102 College Composition II 3 Credit(s)

 - PSYC 208 Developmental Psychology 3 Credit(s)

 - SOC 125 Introduction to Sociology 3 Credit(s)

+- HIST Core Requirement 3 Credit(s) \\

-- SS 255 The Global Community 3 Credit(s)
+- Elective 3 Credit(s)